 Recently \cite{AlRaSiq} a result on this direction was obtained for H{\"o}lder and hyperbolic potentials on non-uniformly expanding maps.

-\begin{question} It there continuous dependence between $\nu_{\phi}$-SRB-like probability measures and the potential $\phi$? \end{question} A positive response in this direction is given by Theorem \ref{mthm:theorem-conv-das-medidas-tipo-SRB}, however we still do not know in general whether the limit measure is ergodic.
+\begin{question} It there continuous dependence of $\nu_{\phi}$-SRB-like probability measures as functions of the potential $\phi$? \end{question} A positive response in this direction is given by Theorem \ref{mthm:theorem-conv-das-medidas-tipo-SRB}, however we still do not know in general whether the limit measure is ergodic.

 Recently \cite{Cat17} shows that under general random perturbations only SRB measures can be empirically stochastically stable.

 \begin{question} Can we obtain stochastic stability for $SRB$-like measures under certain random perturbations? \end{question}